eisko/RNAseq/Emily's RNASeq Tutorial.md

 The purpose of this step is to 'count' the reads per intron/exon/transcript/gene.

+NOTE: I would recommend at this step using a simple `samplename` prefix and numbering sample 01, 02, 03,...,10,11,12... to make subsequent ballgown data analysis  easier.

 ```
 stringtie -p 2 -G \path\to\genome_annotation.gtf -e -B \
 -o samplename_transcripts.gtf \